V-Kudryashov/md-Files/BikeLab/BikeLab.md

 The lower part of the fork.
 The moving part of the dumpers and the wheel axis are located here.
 - **wheel** -
 Front wheel visual object.
-<a name="rearforkvisualizer"></a>
+<a name="rearfork"></a>
 ### 1.6 RearFork
 **Description**<br>
-RearForkVisualizer does not change the movement of the wheel.
+RearFork does not change the movement of the wheel.
 The rear fork moves around its axis.

 **Fields**
 - **wheel** -